Where Can I Recycle or Donate Used Legos?

 Donate Legos Today!

-If you are a 501 (c)(3) organization that needs Legos, please contact us at the email address mentioned above.
+If you are a 501 (c)(3) charitable organization that needs Legos, please contact us at the email address mentioned below.
 Thanks for spreading so much joy!

 For Your Reference